 (b) between —

-(i) the Minister and other Ministers of the Crown; or
+(i) the Minister and other Ministers; or

-(ii) the Commissioner and a Minister of the Crown,
+(ii) the Commissioner and a Minister,

 concerning the selection, appointment or reappointment of a chief executive officer.

 (3) A reference in subsection (1) to a member of Parliament or a ministerial officer includes a reference to a person acting on behalf of a member of Parliament or a ministerial officer, as the case requires.